-Each incident that has been made public will be followed by an objective report that summarises the circumstances surrounding the case, usually derivatives from articles already published in the international news media.
+Each incident that has been made public will be followed by an objective report that summarises the circumstances surrounding the case, usually derivatives from articles already published in the local and international news media.

 At this stage, Farang Deaths mostly depends on reports published in English, Thai and German news media.

-That is why Farang Deaths is grateful for submissions from individuals that can provide a detailed account on recent cases and by thus helping Farang Deaths to draw a more accurate picture on foreign nationals having died in the Kingdom.
+That is why Farang Deaths is grateful for submissions> from individuals that can provide a detailed account on recent cases and by thus helping Farang Deaths to draw a more accurate picture on foreign nationals who have died in the Kingdom.

 Questions and answers